Charge-dependent spectral softenings of primary cosmic-rays below the knee

 Cosmic rays (CRs) are energetic particles travelling through the Universe as high-energy beams.
-They are predominantly made up of nuclei, such as protons, heavier ions up to iron and beyond \cite{Hillas:1984ijl}.
+They are predominantly made up of nuclei, such as protons, heavier ions up to iron and beyond\cite{Hillas:1984ijl}.
 Depending on the production processes, CRs are typically divided into two classes, the primary species accelerated by sources and secondary species produced due to fragmentation of primary CRs via collisions with the interstellar medium (ISM).
-High abundance particles such as protons, helium, carbon, oxygen, and iron nuclei are believed to be dominated by primary origin, while lithium, beryllium, boron, and sub-iron nuclei belong to the secondary family \cite{Strong:2007nh}.
-The remnants of supernova explosions are widely believed to be CR accelerators, but the exact CR sources and their acceleration limits are unclear.
-Various acceleration models have been developed and one general prediction is that the energy limit that the particles can achieve is charge dependent \cite{Peters:1961mxb,Hillas:1984ijl,Bell:2013vxa}.
-On the other hand, in case of strong interactions with characteristic thresholds, the maximum energy of particles would be mass dependent \cite{Hoerandel:2002yg}.
+High abundance particles such as protons, helium, carbon, oxygen, and iron nuclei are believed to be dominated by primary origin, while lithium, beryllium, boron, and sub-iron nuclei belong to the secondary family\cite{Strong:2007nh}.
+Spectral structures of CRs are very important probes to understanding the physics of CRs such as the acceleration, propagation, and interactions.
+In the general picture of particle acceleration and propagation, charge-dependent spectral features are expected due to gyration of particles in the magnetic fields.
+On the other hand, in case of particle interactions with characteristic thresholds, the break off energy of particles would be mass dependent.
 Obtaining observational evidence to verify which factor shapes the CR spectra is highly challenging and remains elusive.
-To convincingly test this, precise spectra of individual CR species covering a wide range of charge numbers, ideally from a single source, need to be measured up to very high energies, which requires sensitive detectors with large acceptance and good charge/energy resolution.
+To convincingly test this, precise spectra of individual CR species covering a wide range of charge numbers need to be measured up to very high energies, which requires sensitive detectors with large acceptance and good charge/energy resolution.